O-notation in algorithm analysis: Trivial linear dominance

 \begin{note}[Trivial linear dominance has lots of nice properties?]
-Trivial linear dominance satisfies all of the desirable properties, except those of non-triviality.
-This underlines the importance of the non-triviality properties. \end{note}
+Trivial linear dominance satisfies all of the desirable properties, except those of non\-/triviality.
+This underlines the importance of the non\-/triviality properties. \end{note}

 \begin{note}[Equivalent definitions] Suppose local linear dominance is defined so that $\emptyset \in \filterset{X}$, for all $X \in U$.
 Then it is equivalent to trivial linear dominance. \end{note}